MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/customize-dev/define-ribbon-enable-rules.md

 ---
-title: "Define ribbon enable rules (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
+title: "Define ribbon enable rules (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
 description: "Learn about defining specific rules to control when the ribbon elements are enabled during configuration of ribbon elements. " ms.custom: ms.date: 02/08/2019